gabrielmartell/The-Way-Of-Blood/README.md

 NOTE (2023-09-04) -
 Due to the size of the audio file, it is too large to include to this repository (as I mainly upload through web browser, and unfamilliar with  committing changes through command lines).
 Apologies in advance for any issues this may cause.
+This repository comes with a "code" folder - for simple organization (which was overlooked before... oops).
+When running this application, please collapse the code folder.
+Thank you.

 Copyright (c) 2020-2023 Gabriel Martell <gabemartell@cmail.carleton.ca>, Nicholas Faubert <nicholasfaubert@cmail.carleton.ca>